consensus-ai/sentient-miner/README.md

 #### Binary releases

-Binaries for Windows and Linux are available in the [corresponding releases](https://github.com/consensus-ai/sentient-miner/releases).
+Binaries for MacOS and Linux are available in the [corresponding releases](https://github.com/consensus-ai/sentient-miner/releases).

 #### Build from source (with Docker)